rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 categories: [Python]
 ---

-[Pre-commit hooks](https://pre-commit.com/#introduction) can be a neat way to run automated ad-hoc *tasks* before submitting every git commit.
-These tasks may include linting, trimming trailing whitespace, running code formatter before code review etc. Let's see how multiple Python linters and formatters can be applied automatically before each commit to impose strict conformity on your codebase.
+[Pre-commit hooks](https://pre-commit.com/#introduction) can be a neat way to run automated ad-hoc *tasks* before submitting a new git commit.
+These tasks may include linting, trimming trailing whitespaces, running code formatter before code reviews etc. Let's see how multiple Python linters and formatters can be applied automatically before each commit to impose strict conformity on your codebase.

 To keep my sanity, I only use three linters in all of my python projects: